pallets/click/docs/testing.rst

 File System Isolation
 ---------------------

-The :meth:`CliRunner.isolated_filesystem` method sets the current working directory to a new, empty folder.
+The :meth:`CliRunner.isolated_filesystem` context manager sets the current working directory to a new, empty folder.

 .. code-block:: python
    :caption: cat.py